Huawei sacks employee arrested in Poland on spying charges

-HONG KONG (Reuters) - Chinese telecoms equipment maker Huawei said on Saturday it had sacked a Chinese employee who was arrested on spying charges in Poland, as the company sought to distance itself from the incident.
+HONG KONG/WARSAW (Reuters) - Chinese telecommunications equipment maker Huawei HWT.UL said on Saturday it had sacked an employee arrested in Poland on spying charges in a case that could intensify Western security concerns about the company.

-Polish authorities detained Wang Weijing and a former Polish security official on Friday over the allegations, which could intensify Western security concerns about Huawei and its relations with the Chinese government.
+Poland’s internal affairs minister, Joachim Brudzinski, called for the European Union and NATO to work on a joint position over whether to exclude Huawei from their markets following the arrest of the Chinese employee and a former Polish security official on Friday.

+Huawei, the world’s biggest producer of telecommunications equipment, faces intense scrutiny in the West over its relationship with China’s government and U.S.-led allegations that its devices could be used by Beijing for spying.

+“There are concerns about Huawei within NATO as well.
+It would make most sense to have a joint stance, among EU member states and NATO members,” he told private broadcaster RMF FM.

+“We want relations with China that are good, intensive and attractive for both sides,” he added.

-Huawei said in a statement that Wang’s “alleged actions have no relation to the company”.
+Seeking to distance itself from the incident, Huawei said in a statement it had sacked Wang Weijing, whose “alleged actions have no relation to the company.”

 “In accordance with the terms and conditions of Huawei’s labor contract, we have made this decision because the incident has brought Huawei into disrepute,” the statement said.